 Each reference can be expressed in one of two ways: as a compact string, or as a compound reference structure.

-This is the most common alternative, that should be used in almost all circumstances.
+This is the most common alternative, that is used in almost all circumstances.

 The string is on the form